GNOME/librsvg/COMPILING.md

 binary packages for librsvg, generally from release tarballs, are already using conventional machinery to specify C compiler options, such as that in RPM specfiles or Debian source packages.
-However, they may not contemplate Rust sub-libraries and they will certainly not want to modify their existing packaging scripts too much.
+However, they may not contemplate Rust libraries and they will certainly not want to modify their existing packaging scripts too much.

 So, by default, the Rust library builds in **release mode**, to make life easier to binary distributions.
 Librsvg's build scripts will add `--release` to the Cargo command line by default.

-Developers can request a debug build of the Rust sub-library by passing `--enable-debug` to the `configure` script, or by setting the `LIBRSVG_DEBUG=yes` environment variable before calling `configure`.
+Developers can request a debug build of the Rust code by passing `--enable-debug` to the `configure` script, or by setting the `LIBRSVG_DEBUG=yes` environment variable before calling `configure`.
 This will omit the `--release` option from Cargo, so that it will